middleware-labs/docs.middleware.io/infrastructure/docker/README.md

 ## Supported Machines

-We have created docker distributions using,
+We have created docker distributions using https://github.com/marketplace/actions/build-and-push-docker-images

 All the OS that supports docker should also support our docker based agent.

-This is applicable on both x86 & ARM based machines.
+This is applicable on both x86 & ARM based machines, as we are using multi-platform builds.

 ## Current Technical Approach

-In order to collect host level details, our docker agent works on host network mdde.
+In order to collect host level details, our docker agent works on host network mode.

 For log reading, the docker agent uses volume binding.